rDybing/switchPanel/README.md

 ---

+## Binary

+In Linux it will have to be run using sudo.
+In Windows, you'll probably have to agree to it being not signed and potentially even run as admin.
+I'll know when getting it compiled in Windows.
+Which as it turns out is a bit of a hurdle that I'll have to figure out.

+Reason for these elevated priveliges is two-fold.
+For one, at least in Linux, without root/sudo, it won't grab the usb interface.
+Secondly, in the README for the keybd_event library it states it won't work unless running as root/sudo.

+Windows may or may not be more forgiving.

 ## USB info

 From probing the USB devices (in linux) I fished out this info regarding the Logitech Switch Panel: